JohanHelm/cli_youtube/README.md

-This application is command line interface youtube client.
-It allows to watch videos from youtube without google advertisements and advertising integrations.
+This is a command-line interface YouTube client application.
+It enables ad-free YouTube video viewing by bypassing Google ads and integrated advertising.

+To use this application, you'll need a Google Application API key.

+It utilizes the MPV media player for playing YouTube videos and shorts.

 INSTALLATION
 1. paste install.sh at your device home directory